quicwg/multipath/draft-ietf-quic-multipath.md

 a PATH_ABANDON frame is considered lost, the peer SHOULD repeat it.

-After sending the PATH_ABANDON frame, the endpoint MUST NOT send frames that use the Path ID anymore, even on other network paths.
+After sending the PATH_ABANDON frame, the endpoint MUST NOT send frames that use the Path ID anymore other than PATH_ACK, not even on other network paths.

 ## PATH_BACKUP and PATH_AVAILABLE frames {#path-backup-available-frame}